Bikeman868/NPL/docs/OOP_COMPARISON.md

 perform processing logic that is specific to the type of message.
 This is somewhat like method or function overloading.

 The concept of abstract or virtual methods being overriden in derived classes is not really a thing in NPL either, because there is no support for inheritance.
-The main use of this type of polymorphims can be illustrated by the example of adding a virtual `toString()` method to `Object`, so that any object can be converted to a string representation without knowing what kind of object it is.
+The main use of this type of polymorphim can be illustrated by the example of adding a virtual `toString()` method to `Object`, so that any object can be converted to a string representation without knowing what kind of object it is.